Is it a grain?

 2 Tbsp extra virgin olive oil

-6 oz fresh sausage (I use turkey sausage)
+6 oz fresh sausage (I use mild Italian turkey sausage), removed from the casing

 Pinch of red pepper flakes (optional), to taste